inigogb/react-native-wifi/README.md

 # react-native-wifi

 ## About
 This is an attempt on my part to bring support for the iOS Platform.
 Please have patience.
-Any recommendations are welcome!wq
+Any recommendations are welcome!

 ## Getting started